theothernic/timetracker/README.md

 Timetracker is a simple time-tracking app that allows you to log in and clock in and out, and see your timesheet.

-Timetracker is built upon Laravel, and uses Bootstrap.
+Timetracker is built upon Laravel (v7), and uses Bootstrap.

 ## How can I use it?